shira1008/JavaScript-small-DOM-projects-/README.md

 # JavaScript small DOM projects

- Just started to learn JS and build some small projects.😎
+I've just started learning JS and build some small projects.😎

 (I decided not sharing two projects, so that's why I skipped some numbers)

-### 1. Background color changer :
+### 1. Background color changer:
 changing the backgrond color,
 I created two options: simple and hex
 - Simple : using an array of 8 colors that I set.